openshift/openshift-origin-design/designs/virtualization/4.6/Add-os-image-to-common-template/add-os-image-to-common-template 4.6.md

 All other fields are left to default, making the image an available source when selecting "windows 10 from the OS dropdown".

 ![New image available](img/Admin-create-4.6-1-1.jpg)
-After the Upload and attachment completed, the source will be available for "windows 10" from now on.
+After the Upload and attach complete, the source will be available for "windows 10".

 ![Adding source status](img/Admin-create-4.6-1-2.jpg)
 In case the user has entered the wizard without waiting for the upload and attachment to finish, the "windows 10" option will indicated that a source is currently being added.